-I was asked recently at what age children should know their colours.
+I was asked recently: ‘At what age do children know their colours?’
 Like most things it depends how much instruction goes in, and how frequently a child has the opportunity to play and practise.

 Around the age of 2, children are learning about colours.
 You can aid this by mentioning colours as part of your everyday conversation eg:

 There are yellow buttons on your shirt.

 You are eating the red apple and so on.

 Young children may not initially grasp what you are referring to – they may think you used to call it a jumper, and now it’s called a blue jumper.
 The more you repeat it each time he wears it, he will gradually understand the difference between the orange jumper and the blue one.